MarkyMark1000/Vue---The-Complete-Guide/README.md

 __emits__: Used in component to declare what events the component can raise and so
     what the parent app/component can listen for with @.
 It is used in conjunction with this.$event('blah-blah', ...)
+__provide__: Used when you don't want to use props and emits on every component and
+        sub component.
+Can save time, but can be difficult to track down where change came from.
+__inject__: Used with __provide__, it provides a reference to the provided variable
+        or function.

 Within a method, computed function or watch, you must refer to the variables using 'this':